Teesri Kasam: Reception

 Teesri Kasam was well received by critics and won the National Film Award for Best Feature Film; however, it proved to be a commercial failure at the box-office.
 Bhattacharya turned to middle cinema (a meeting of mainstream Bollywood and art house cinema).
 Over the years, the film came to be regarded as a classic.

-Raj Kapoor himself did not like this film and criticised the film's director Basu Bhattacharya; in an interview in 1977 with India Today he said, "Basu (Basu Bhattacharya) is a pseudo, and I didn't like the film.
+Raj Kapoor himself did not like this film and criticised the film's director, Basu Bhattacharya; in an interview in 1977 with India Today he said, "Basu (Basu Bhattacharya) is a pseudo, and I didn't like the film.
 He was risking somebody else's money.
 What did he have to lose?"

-Both Kapoor and Rehman received acclaim for their performances in the film and critics felt that Raj Kapoor delivered one of the most sensitive performances of his career after Jagte Raho (1956).
+Both Kapoor and Rehman received acclaim for their performances in the film, and critics felt that Raj Kapoor delivered one of the most sensitive performances of his career.
+(1956).

 Legacy

-A chapter titled Teesri Kasam Ke Shilpkar Shailendra' (lit.
-"The Architect of Teesri Kasam Shailendra") (Devnagari: तीसरी कसम के शिल्पकार शैलेंद्र) which is based on the film is included in CBSE class 10 Hindi Course-B Textbook Sparsh (Bhag 2) ("Touch (Part 2)") (Devnagari : स्पर्श (भाग – 2)).
-After being excluded for several years this chapter was recently brought back in course.
+A chapter titled Teesri Kasam Ke Shilpkar Shailendra (lit.
+"The Architect of Teesri Kasam Shailendra") (Devnagari: तीसरी कसम के शिल्पकार शैलेंद्र) which is based on the film, is included in CBSE class 10 Hindi Course-B Textbook Sparsh (Bhag 2) ("Touch (Part 2)") (Devnagari : स्पर्श (भाग – 2)).
+After being excluded for several years, this chapter was recently brought back in course.